cucumber/docs/content/docs/cucumber/api.md

 {{% block "ruby" %}}

 The following command will run the `authenticate_user` feature.
-Any feature in a sub-directory of `features/` directory must `require` features.
+Any feature in a subdirectory of `features/` directory must `require` features.

 ```
 cucumber --require features features/authentication/authenticate_user.feature